Northern Domino (eA)

 A locus patterns span a broad range from very yellow to very black patterns and often show some overlap due to incomplete dominance at the A locus.
 This is reflected in their domino versions, e.g. a very light tan point domino can mimic a very dark agouti domino.

 And in some cases, it can be surprisingly hard to distinguish between domino patterns and some other patterns.
-For example, domino can resemble regular recessive red (a pale sable domino can look very solid cream), sable (clear sable and sable domino can look similar), tan point (KB/- at/- domino can mimic normal points), or wolfgray (KB/- aw/- domino can look very grizzly)[1].
+For example, sable domino can resemble regular recessive red (a pale sable domino can look very solid cream), sable (clear sable and sable domino can look similar), tan point (KB/- at/- domino can mimic normal points), or wolfgray (KB/- aw/- domino can look very agouti-like)[1].

-Northern Domino & Countershading
+Domino vs Countershading

 Although it might not be the domino that lightens their coat.
 Maybe domino just makes a dog more susceptible to unknown intensity modifiers.
 This is one of the still unsolved mysteries of dog coat colors, but we know that light phaeomelanin only affects recessive red and domino dogs in some breeds.